pingcap/docs-dm/en/feature-shard-merge-pessimistic.md

 DM has the following sharding DDL usage restrictions in the pessimistic mode:

-- For each sharding group, it is limited to use one independent task containing exactly the sources to perform the migration.
+- For a sharding group, it is limited to use one task containing exactly the sources to perform the migration.
 - In a logical **sharding group** (composed of all sharded tables that need to be merged and migrated into one same downstream table), the same DDL statements must be executed in the same order in all upstream sharded tables (the schema name and the table name can be different), and the next DDL statement cannot be executed unless the current DDL operation is completely finished.
     - For example, if you add `column A` to `table_1` before you add `column B`, then you cannot add `column B` to `table_2` before you add `column A`.
 Executing the DDL statements in a different order is not supported.
 - In a sharding group, the corresponding DDL statements should be executed in all upstream sharded tables.